 Teachers collaborate with administration to help determine assessment tools, calendar dates for assessments, report card changes and pilots.
 Instructional Support Staff were hired to help support and lead the teacher involvement in many areas, one of them being assessment decisions.
 K-8 uses a universal screening three times a year for benchmarking and data collection.
 Through the RtI process, teachers make on-going instructional decisions based on progress monitoring assessment data.
 Teachers meet after assessments are given to analyze and determine next steps.
 From teacher feedback, the district determines if specific assessment should continue or be changed.
 The challenge the district faces constantly is the limited high quality English/Spanish assessments and resources available for purchase.
 There was collaboration in creating a standard report card with specific grading guidelines as well as specific assessments used for certain scores, specifically for the reading assessment.
 At the middle and high school level, the district released a guide to standardize the report card grading system.
-For the 2016-2017 school year, the district will use a computer-based assessment for 3-5 students for diagnostic assessing and progress monitoring.
+The district uses a computer-based assessment for 3-5 students for diagnostic assessing and progress monitoring.
 The district will pilot software that includes benchmark assessments for our ELLs.
 The Kindergarten students will be introduced to using Chromebooks and SuccessMaker, this will provide computer-based data to help inform, instruct, and provide additional practice in the area of literacy.
 The K-5 staff is researching and will implement an additional writing program pilot to better instruct and assess individual's writing skills.

-Target dates (use 9.1.16-6.30.17)
+Target dates 9.1.20-6.30.21

-Persons responsible - Building principal, Director of Curriculum and Instruction, Supervisors of Curriculum
+Persons responsible - Building principal, Directors